 Chet Atkins performed at the White House for every President from John F. Kennedy all the way through to George H.W.
 Bush, but we never heard him spout out his political views.
 His job was to entertain and bring music to the people – plain and simple.
 Jobs are self-designated.
-Chefs, cook, landscapers spend time tree trimming and musicians perform music.
+Chefs cook, landscapers offer tree trimming service Kansas City MO and musicians perform music.
 It seems that using fame as a foundation for wisdom is not necessarily credible.

 What is credible is the magnitude of influence Chet had on his profession.
 He brought unknown talent to the center stage who we still love and listen to today.
 As fans, you realize that when he was VP of RCA’s country division he played a huge role in establishing careers for Dolly Parton, John Hartford, Connie Smith, Willie Nelson and Waylon Jennings.
 Atkins was known for his ear for talent and gave newcomers a chance to show their stuff.

 A source of pride – so to speak for Chet was his all-inclusive nature.
 He was not dissuaded from signing Charlie Pride because of the color of his skin and the racial unrest in the mid-1960s.
 He proved through action that talent went beyond the Civil Rights Movement of the South.
 Politics was not a factor and he didn’t use Charlie Pride’s African-American heritage to make any other point besides the man could sing – and he had an audience who wanted to listen.